 ABOUT THE UNIVERSAL HIP HOP MUSEUM

-Anchored in the birthplace of Hip Hop culture, the Universal Hip Hop Museum broke ground in the Bronx in 2021.
+Anchored in the birthplace of Hip Hop culture, The Hip Hop Museum broke ground in the Bronx in 2021.
 Built as a space for audiences, artists, and technology to converge and create unparalleled educational and entertainment experiences, the museum is slated to open in Bronx Point in 2024.
-The UHHM will celebrate and preserve the history of local and global Hip Hop music and culture past, present, and future.
+The THHM will celebrate and preserve the history of local and global Hip Hop music and culture past, present, and future.

-For more information, visit www.uhhm.org.
-“Like” the Universal Hip Hop Museum on Facebook and follow us on Twitter and Instagram @uhhmuseum.
+For more information, visit www.THHM.org.
+“Like” The Hip Hop Museum on Facebook and follow us on Twitter and Instagram @THHMuseum.

 ABOUT THE GRAMMY MUSEUM